Gkcloud5/Better-future/05-Interview Point of view/02-Networking/01. AWS -Q&A/1-10/5- What happens when you type an URL into the browser.md

 * **SYN** and **ACK** messages are sent between the client and the server to open a TCP connection:
 	* Clients sends an SYN request with a random sequence number
 	* Server responds SYN+ACK. acknowledgement number is set to one more than the received sequence number.
-		* Server sends another random
+		* Server sends another random sequence number(y)
+	* Client sends ACK. clients sends an acknowledgement number that is one more than the received sequence number.
+*